li545/Machine-Learning-Knowledge-Sharing/machine_learning_knowledge_sharing/docs/dr.md

 $\mathbf{Step 4}$: Selecting linear discriminants for the new feature subspace by sorting the eigenvectors in decreasing order of eigenvalues.<br>

 $\mathbf{Step 5}$: Transforming the samples onto the new subspace.

+$\mathbf{Note}$: LDA projects data onto a line that is orthogonal to a hyperplane that best separates two classes.
+LDA reduces original data to 1-D space.